 My curiosity in archaeology began in my own backyard, and it was nurtured early on by my mom, who always encouraged me to follow questions, explore, and learn.
 Some of my first “discoveries” were simply noticing things other people might walk past, and wondering who had been there before me, what they left behind, and why.

-From there, I followed the path that felt like the natural next step.
-I earned a Bachelor of Science in Archaeology, and then completed four years of focused study in Egyptology, alongside broader study of other ancient civilizations.
+From there, I followed a path that felt like the natural next step.
+I earned a Bachelor of Science in Archaeology, and then completed four years of focused study in Egyptology, alongside a broader study of other ancient civilizations.
 Over the years, some of my most meaningful learning has also come through work and learning experiences connected to Indigenous culture and heritage in North America.
-Those experiences have reinforced how important it is to approach the past with respect, to listen, and to recognize that many places we study are not just “sites,” but parts of living cultures and ongoing histories.
+Those experiences have reinforced how important it is to approach the past with respect, to listen, and to recognize that many places we study are not just “sites,” but parts of living cultures and ongoing experience.

 From the Field to the Screen